FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA

-\myparagraph{Varying the number of clients.} To evaluate the robustness of each method in more realistic federated settings, we vary the total number of clients $K \in {6, 9, 12}$ while keeping the number of participating clients per round fixed at $K^\prime = 3$.
-We compare the performance of FedAvg, FFA-LoRA, and \mymethod{FedSVD} with DP-SGD on the MNLI dataset and report the mean and standard deviation over 5 independent runs for each configuration.

-\Cref{fig:client_ablation} shows that \mymethod{FedSVD} consistently outperforms the baselines across all values of $K$.
-Notably, the performance degradation with increasing $K$ is significantly smaller for \mymethod{FedSVD}, highlighting its robustness to the number of clients, which is crucial in realistic federated learning scenarios.
+\myparagraph{Varying the number of clients ($\boldsymbol{K}$).} To evaluate the robustness of each method in more realistic federated settings, we vary the total number of clients $K \in \{6, 9, 12\}$ while keeping the number of participating clients per round fixed at $K^\prime = 3$.
+Here, $K=12$ is near the \emph{maximum feasible value}, as some clients already have fewer training samples than the data processed per round (\ie, batch size$\times$local steps $\tau$).
+We compare the performance of FedAvg, FFA-LoRA, and \mymethod{FedSVD} under DP-SGD ($\epsilon=6,\delta=10^{-5}$) on the MNLI dataset and report the mean and standard deviation over 5 independent runs for each configuration. \Cref{fig:client_ablation} shows that \mymethod{FedSVD} consistently outperforms the baselines across all values of $K$.
+Notably, the performance degradation with increasing $K$ is significantly smaller for \mymethod{FedSVD}, showing its robustness to the number of clients.